prancer-io/cloud-validation-framework/docs/docs/api/resources.md

     `Required Fields`

     - **collection:** Name of the collection which need to be filter.
 It is `required` field.
-    - **resource_path:** Specify the resource path which is comes from response of resource search api.
+    - **resource_node_id:** Uniquely identify the resource by id, it comes in the response of resource search api.

     `Optional Fields`